kubesail/kubesail-docs/docs/guides/pibox/hardware.md

 ## Choosing a Metal or 3D Printed Case

-If you choose to 3D print your case, you can download the latest version of STL print files from the [PrusaPrinters community](https://www.prusaprinters.org/prints/82471-pibox-clamshells/files).
+If you choose to 3D print your case, you can download the latest version of STL print files from [GitHub](https://github.com/kubesail/pibox-case).

 We are currently manufacturing a large quantity of metal cases, and will be making our these available for sale individually on [pibox.io](https://pibox.io) once we have adequate inventory.

 ## 1.3" LCD Screen

-For now, you can buy the 1.3" LCD screen [from Adafruit](https://www.adafruit.com/product/4520).
-We will start shipping the LCD screen from [pibox.io](https://pibox.io) in the near future.
+LCD screens are included in every bundle.
+If you need a replacement, you can buy a bare screen [from Adafruit](https://www.adafruit.com/product/4520).

 ## Backplane and Carrier boards & Power Supply